simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 For the first time in twenty-two days, we saw a tea caravan on yaks coming from Szu-ch'uan.
 It belonged to a wealthy lama, who himself accompanied his caravan, riding on a diminutive black pony.
 He was greatly surprised to see a European camp and stood and watched us for a long time until one of the militia ordered him to move away.

 For the past four years the Tibetan trade with Mongolia and western China has greatly diminished.
 The caravans and pilgrims from Mongolia were coming only in small numbers and the number of traders from Sining was insignificant.
 Since the Chinese Civil War, traders prefer the sea route of Calcutta-Shanghai.
 The old caravan routes connecting Tibet with inner China and Mongolia are losing their importance and Kalimpong and Calcutta are Tibet's only outlet to the outer world.
 Autumn is the season for camel caravans from Mongolia.
 In former years the routes were thronged but now they lie almost completely deserted.
-We did not meet any caravans while traversing die Tibetan upland and only a small number of caravans passed our camp at Chu-na-khe.
+We did not meet any caravans while traversing the Tibetan upland and only a small number of caravans passed our camp at Chu-na-khe.

 October 31, 1927.
 Again a sunny day.
 The morning was bitterly cold and columns of smoke rose from every tent in the Tibetan camp.
 The thermometer registered --- 25 °C. The Major made his daily visit and brought thirty-two pounds of butter sewn into a yak hide, which cost twelve ngu-sangs, and several locally made felts of a very inferior quality.
 We also bought two yaks for thirteen Mexican dollars.
 The Major informed us that he had received word from a famous Tantric lama, that according to the lama's divination, the government reply would be received in four or five days.